sibabalwemosia24/alx-system_engineering-devops/0x02-shell_redirections/README.md

-task 19- replaces a and c charecters from input to z and e respectively task 20- removes all letters c and C from input task 21- reverse input
+task 19- replaces a and c charecters from input to z and e respectively task 20- removes all letters c and C from input task 21- reverse input task 22- displays all users and their home directories